High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Results for the model

-We show the ellipses obtained with our Fisher analysis for the \wcdm model in Fig.~\ref{fig:ellipses_w0wa}, for a DESI-like and a \Euclid-like suvey.
+We show the ellipses obtained with our Fisher analysis for the \wcdm model in Fig.~\ref{fig:ellipses_w0wa}, for a DESI-like and an \Euclid-like survey.
 For many parameter pairs, the degeneracy direction (or ellipse orientation) for angular galaxy clustering and ARF are similar, although the resulting error ellipse in the joint \Dgz probe shrink very significantly in all cases.
 As a result, foreseen uncertainties in the parameters are divided by a factor of at least two for all parameters.

-We show in Fig.~\ref{fig:param_corr_w0wa_desi} the correlation matrices for the \wcdm model.
-It turns out that for $\Dz$ the new parameters $w_0,\,w_{\rm a}$, together with $\sigma_8$, constitute an almost separate (or largely un-correlated) box with respect to all other parameters (see Fig.~\ref{fig:param_corr_w0wa_desi_dz}).
-This does not seem to be the situation for angular galaxy clustering $\Dg$ (Fig.~\ref{fig:param_corr_w0wa_desi_dg}), although this character remains (to great extent) for the joint observable set (\Dgz, Fig.~\ref{fig:param_corr_w0wa_desi_dg-dz}).
+In Fig.~\ref{fig:param_corr_w0wa_desi}, we show the correlation matrices for the \wcdm model.
+It turns out that for $\Dz$ the new parameters, $w_0,\,w_{\rm a}$, together with $\sigma_8$, constitute an almost separate (or largely un-correlated) box with respect to all other parameters (see Fig.~\ref{fig:param_corr_w0wa_desi_dz}).
+This does not seem to be the situation for angular galaxy clustering $\Dg$ (Fig.~\ref{fig:param_corr_w0wa_desi_dg}), although this characteristic remains (to a great extent) for the joint observable set (\Dgz, Fig.~\ref{fig:param_corr_w0wa_desi_dg-dz}).